OCA/project/project_task_pull_request/readme/USAGE.rst

 #.
 Go to Dashboard and select a project
 #.
 Attempt to move one of the project's task without a PR URI into one of
    the stages you selected to require a PR; you will receive a Validation Error
 #.
-To add a PR URI to a task, click on the task and go to the "Extra Info" tag
+To add a PR URI to a task, click on the task and set it in the corresponding field in the header.